 These compounds possess a wide spectrum of action and are capable of damaging all major systemic groups of pathogenic microorganisms (bacteria, mycobacteria, viruses, molds, spores, etc.) without damaging multicellular organisms and human tissues.

 The oxidizing liquids and their chemical production mechanisms are similar to those generated in our ECA system and are precisely these common characteristics that give Anolyte high biocompatibility with human tissues and multicellular organisms besides not being toxic to the environment.

-The main benefits include low costs, the versatility of use, easy to install (no need to modify any existing system), proven effectiveness and the absence of problems that we can find in the traditional chemicals treatments.
+The main benefits include low costs, the versatility of use, easy to install (no need to modify any existing system), proven effectiveness, and the absence of problems that we can find in the traditional chemical treatments.

 Using Anolyte on your Pig Farm